aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ~~~
 Figure: Native Client Initiated Direct Interaction Grant

-- (A) The native client collects a user identifier and initiates the flow in response to a resource provider or as part of a sign-up flow.
+- (A) The native client collects a user identifier and initiates the flow in response to a resource server challenge or as part of a sign-up or login flow.
-- (B) The native client sends an Authorization Initiating Request to the Authorization Initiation Endpoint, indicating the user identifer ("login_hint"), list of client supported authentication mechanisms ("challenge_type") and desired authentication contexts ("acr_values").
+- (B) The native client sends an Authorization Initiation Request to the Authorization Initiation Endpoint, indicating the user identifer ("login_hint"), list of client supported authentication mechanisms ("challenge_type") and desired authentication contexts ("acr_values").
 - (C) The Authorization Intiation Endpoint responds with an MFA Token ("mfa_token") in the Authorization Initiation Response.
-- (D Optional) The native client presents the MFA Token ("mfa_token"), supported authentication methods for which it requires a challenge and an authenticator ID to identify the specific authenticator device.
+- (D Optional) The native client presents the MFA Token ("mfa_token") and supported authentication methods for which it requires a challenge.
 - (E Optional) The Authorization Challenge Endpoint responds with the required authentication type ("challenge_type") and additional parameters needed to complete the authentication.
 - (F) The native client interacts with the user to complete the authentications steps (obtain OTP, Out-of-Band code, FIDO interaction, recovery code etc).
-- (G) The native client initiates the Authorization Grant flow using the authentication method and additional parameters received in step (E) to obtain a token from the Token Endpoint.
+- (G) The native client sends the collected information and additional parameters received in step (E) to obtain a token from the Token Endpoint.
-- (H) If the Authorization Server needs to satisfy additional conditions to satisfy an "acr" context, it may issue a Authorization Server Challenge to initiate a [Authorization Server Initiated Direct Interaction Grant](#Authorization Server Initiated Direct Interaction Grant).
+- (H) If the Authorization Server needs to satisfy additional conditions to satisfy an "acr" context, it may issue an Authorization Server Challenge to initiate a {{as-initiated-interaction}}.
 This will result in steps (D) through (G) being repeated.
-Once the Authorization server ensured that all conditions were satisfied, it returns and Access Token to the native client.
+Once the Authorization server ensures that all conditions are satisfied, it returns and Access Token to the client.

-## Authorization Server Initiated Direct Interaction Grant
+## Authorization Server Initiated Direct Interaction Grant {#as-initiated-interaction}

-The Authorization Server may initiate the direct interaction grant whenever the client access the Token Endpoint.
-This allows the Authroization Server to request additional authentication methods to be presented before issuing an access token.
+The Authorization Server may initiate the direct interaction grant when the client accesses the Token Endpoint.
+This allows the Authorization Server to request additional authentication methods to be presented before issuing an access token.
+This can happen on any grant type request to the token endpoint, such as a refresh token request.

 The authorization-server-initiated direct interaction is shown below: